 A significant 58 percent of students at Georgia Tech’s Scheller College pursue their business education after earning a STEM undergraduate degree.

-In the competitive landscape of business school admissions, GMAT scores play a crucial role in determining candidates’ suitability for top-tier programs.
+In the competitive landscape of business school admissions, GMAT scores are crucial in determining candidates’ suitability for top-tier programs.
 From the elite halls of Harvard to the innovative corridors of Georgia Tech, each institution boasts unique characteristics that attract a diverse array of students from around the globe.
-Aspiring business leaders should carefully consider not only their own academic and professional backgrounds but also the specific culture and ethos of each school.
-Armed with this comprehensive overview of GMAT scores across the top 25 business schools, candidates can better navigate the admissions process and position themselves for success in their academic and professional pursuits.
+Aspiring business leaders should carefully consider not only their own acadacademic and professional backgrounds but also each school’s specific culture and ethoswith this comprehensive overview of GMAT scores across the top 25 business schools, candidates can better navigate the admissions process and position themselves for success in their academic and professional pursuits.